 sudo / Applications / Install \ OS \ X \ El \ Capitan.app/Contents/Resources/createinstallmedia –volume / Volumes /example –Applicationpath / Applications / Install \ OS \ X \ El \ Capitan.app

 You confirm the code or its execution with the enter key.
 An admin password is then requested and entered by entering Y (as "Yes") you then confirm the desired process again.
 It can take a while; the Port but gives information about the current progress.
-If this is 100% complete, then he gives the term last Done File
+If this is 100% complete, then he gives the term last Done .

 Of course, there is also a third-party wizard for the whole procedure.
-Here you can Make a USB stick bootable with just a few clicks and see to it that a Mac is saved.
-The most widely used and recommended tool for this is DiskMaker X (Link leads to the page with information and download of the tool), which automatically carries out the steps described and only requires the OS, the stick and a few clicks from you.
+Here you can Make a USB stick bootable with just a few clicks and rescue a Mac.
+The most used and recommended tool for this is DiskMakerX (Link leads to the page with information and download of the tool), which automatically carries out the steps described and only requires the OS, the stick and a few clicks from you.

 If you are really lazy, you can also boot Windows 10 via USB; with an original Windows 10 USB stick, which you can order from Amazon, among others.
-Depending on the version, that costs up to 130 euros.
+Depending on the version, this costs up to 130 euros.

 But if you want to save the money, proceed as follows when creating the Windows 10 USB stick:

 Jens has been running the blog since 2012.
-He appears as Sir Apfelot for his readers and helps them with problems of a technical nature.
-In his free time he drives electric unicycles, takes photos (preferably with his iPhone, of course), climbs around in the Hessian mountains or hikes with the family.
-His articles deal with Apple products, news from the world of drones or solutions for current bugs.
+He acts as Sir Apfelot for his readers and helps them with technical problems.
+In his spare time he rides electric unicycles, takes photos (preferably with the iPhone, of course), climbs around in the Hessian mountains or hikes with the family.
+His articles deal with Apple products, news from the world of drones or solutions to current bugs.